CheikhM/ChatApplication/readme.txt

 Security Implemenation:
     1- use htmlspecialchars to prevent XSS
     2- use .htaccess to prevent directorty listing
+    3- the application must present a lot of security bugs, but....
-    3- I don't have enough time to take care of the application security !
+    4- I don't have enough time to take care of the application security !

 Notice: